AndrewHannigan/ctxgen/README.md

 ## Overview

-`ctxgen` reads text files from a `.context` directory (typically at the root of a code repository) and compiles them into a flat markdown files suitable for AI agents.
+`ctxgen` reads text files from a `.context` directory (typically at the root of a code repository) and compiles them into flat instruction files for AI agents.
 The tool also supports progressive disclosure of context via the `<ctxgen:fold>` tag.

 ## Usage